minio/minio-go/README.md

    - Ceph Object Gateway
    - Riak CS

-This quickstart guide will show you how to install the Minio client SDK, connect to Minio, and provide a walkthrough of a simple file uploader.
-For a complete list of APIs and examples, please take a look at the [Golang Client API Reference](https://docs.minio.io/docs/golang-client-api-reference).
+This quickstart guide will show you how to install the Minio client SDK, connect to Minio, and provide a walkthrough for a simple file uploader.
+For a complete list of APIs and examples, please take a look at the [Go Client API Reference](https://docs.minio.io/docs/golang-client-api-reference).

-This document assumes that you have a working [Golang setup](https://docs.minio.io/docs/how-to-install-golang).
+This document assumes that you have a working [Go development environment](https://docs.minio.io/docs/how-to-install-golang).

 ## Download from Github